Gal Gadot: 2010–2016: Breakthrough as Wonder Woman

-In 2010, Gadot had small roles in the action-adventure comedy Knight and Day and the action comedy Date Night, which took her five days to film her scenes with Mark Wahlberg.
+In 2010, Gadot had small roles in the action-adventure comedy Knight and Day, playing Naomi, the date of Tom Cruise’s character, in which she also speaks Hebrew.
+This was followed by the action comedy Date Night, where she appears briefly as Natanya, the Israeli bedfellow of Mark Wahlberg’s character, Holbrooke; her scenes with Wahlberg were filmed over five days.
 In 2011, Gadot reprised her role as Gisele in Fast Five.
 Gadot explained that giving Gisele a Mossad background allowed for character development across multiple films.
 She believes director Lin valued her Israeli military experience and aimed to use her weapons knowledge in the role.
 Later that year, she appeared in the second season of the Israeli series Asfur, playing Kiki, a coffee shop owner in Amsterdam.
 In 2012, she starred the Israeli drama, Kathmandu.
 Sources in the industry estimate that Gadot earned over NIS3,000 (approximately US$800) per day of filming.'
 In 2013, she returned to the Fast & Furious franchise, reprising her character in Fast & Furious 6, where she performed some of her own stunt work in the film.
-In May 2013, Gadot revealed in an interview with Reshet that she was offered a role in a Disney film but turned it down due to the requirement of shaving her head.
-It has been speculated that the role may have been for the MCU's Nebula.

 In November 2013, Variety reported that Gadot, along with other actresses, had tested for the role of Wonder Woman.
 In December 2013, Gadot was confirmed for the role in the untitled Batman v Superman movie alongside Henry Cavill and Ben Affleck, directed by Zack Snyder.
 The contract for her portrayal of Wonder Woman was managed by her then-agent, ADD agency, which represented Gadot both in Israel and internationally.
 She left the agency in 2019 on good terms.
 Reflecting on her audition for the role in a 2016 Variety interview, Gadot described the process as "super intensive, nerve-racking, a long roller coaster".
-While in LA, Warner Bros. invited her to audition for an undisclosed role with Snyder.
-Later, her agent informed her that she would be testing with Affleck.
-Afterward, she eventually scored the role.
+While in Los Angeles, Warner Bros. invited her to audition for a then undisclosed role with Snyder.
+Her agent later informed her that she would screen-test opposite Affleck, and she ultimately secured the role, which was revealed to be in Batman v Superman: Dawn of Justice.

-Before landing the role, Gadot shared her frustration with the constant rejection she faced while auditioning in Los Angeles.
-In a Sunday Today interview with Willie Geist, she said, "There's so much no," explaining that after a few Fast & Furious films, she considered quitting acting, feeling discouraged.
-She also explained that acting was not something she had dreamed of as a child.
-Instead, the opportunity came to her, saying, "I started to become more curious about it, and then I fell in love with the profession."
-In a similar reflection during a The Hollywood Reporter interview, Gadot said she struggled to gain traction, saying, "I had so many almosts for big, great things, but I was never big enough of a name."
-She recalled being the runner-up for the role of Imperator Furiosa, which ultimately went to Charlize Theron in Mad Max: Fury Road (2015), explaining, "It was always me and the big name."